 - RPS.
 In PJM, ten of 14 jurisdictions have enacted legislation requiring that a defined percentage of retail suppliers' load be served by renewable resources, for which definitions vary.
 These are typically known as renewable portfolio standards, or RPS.
-As of December 31, 2023, Delaware, Illinois, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Virginia and Washington, DC have renewable portfolio standards.
-Indiana has a voluntary renewable portfolio standard.
+As of March 31, 2024, Delaware, Illinois, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Virginia and Washington, DC have renewable portfolio standard.
 Kentucky, Tennessee and West Virginia do not have renewable portfolio standards. - RPS Cost.
 The cost of complying with RPS, as reported by the states, is \$9.4 billion over the eight year period from 2014 through 2021, an average annual RPS compliance cost of \$1.2 billion.
-The compliance cost for 2021, the most recent year with almost complete data, was \$2.1 billion.23 regulations and agreements to limit emissions, many PJM units burning fossil fuels have installed emission control technology.
+The compliance cost for 2021, the most recent year with almost complete data, was \$2.1 billion.